List of Darkwing Duck characters: Quackerjack

 Quackerjack (voiced by Michael Bell) is a toymaker who went insane after the invention of video games put him out of business and became a harlequin-style jester-themed supervillain to seek revenge.
 While he lacks powers, he wields an arsenal of toy-themed weaponry, such as his trademark doll, Mr. Banana Brain, which Quackerjack treats as a sentient sidekick, and mechanical chatteringteeth toys of various sizes.
 In Boom!
 Studios' comics, Quackerjack becomes a more dangerous villain after Negaduck destroys Mr. Banana Brain on the grounds Quackerjack is not "mean enough" to be a serious villain.
 However, Quackerjack eventually grows tired of being more evil and turns himself into a toy outside his old girlfriend's house, believing "this is the best I can ever be".

 Unlike the rest of the Fearsome Five, Quackerjack has very little origin story as a result of creator Tad Stones being disappointed that the character did not come across as dark in his initial appearance as he had hoped and is the only member not to have his real name revealed.
-Moreover, his name is a pun on the word "crackerjack".
+His name is a pun on the word "crackerjack".

+Quackerjack also appears in the 2017 reboot of DuckTales, with Bell reprising his role.